Master of Science in Nursing

 Cox College is approved by the Washington State Nursing Care Quality Assurance Commission to conduct practice experiences in the state of Washington for the MSN FNP and PMHNP programs.

-The BSN program is currently accredited by the Commission on Collegiate Nursing Education (CCNE).
+The baccalaureate degree program in nursing and master’s degree program in nursing at Cox College is accredited by the Commission on Collegiate Nursing Education.

 655 K Street, NW, Suite 750